notracking/hosts-blocklists/README.md

-# No more ads, tracking and other online garbage
+# No more ads, tracking and other virtual garbage
 This repository provides a host and domainname based blocklist specifically designed for use with dnsmasq (/pi-hole).
 Most entries are gathered from multiple, actively maintained sources and automatically updated, cleaned, optimized and moderated on a daily basis.